AlexBlandin/GreenbookClub/problems.md

 How would you figure out the poisoned bottle in as few days as possible?

-# Problem 1: (Last seen 2020-10-27)
+# Island of Paradise (Last seen 2020-10-27)

 A bunch of people are living on an island, when a visitor comes with a strange
-order: all blue-eyed people must leave the island as soon as possible.
+request: all blue-eyed people must leave the island as soon as possible.
 There will be a flight of unlimited capacity out at 8:00pm every evening.
 Each person can see everyone else's eye colour, but they do not know their own (nor can they find out through someone or something else).
 Additionally, they do not know how